by Fred Neve

 - Carefully tamp the ground coffee, and then wipe any excess grounds from the rim of the filter.

-- Place your filter in the group of the machine and place the shot glass or glasses underneath.
+- Place your filter in the machine’s group and place the shot glass or glasses underneath.

 Level Espresso

-The Trick: Get an inexpensive timer or use your stopwatch (you know, the one you had to have for your New Year’s Day resolution that you going to train with…) and learn to “time” a shot.
+The Trick: Get an inexpensive timer or use your stopwatch (the one you had to have for your New Year’s Day resolution that you will train with) and learn to “time” a shot.

-A good espresso machine should yield an ounce of liquid between 18-23 seconds.
-You can get away with a 17-second “sweet” shot but NEVER exceed 23 seconds.
-The longer, the more bitter…the shorter, the less flavor you taste.
-If your shots are pulling too quickly, it means your grind was too coarse.
+A good espresso machine should yield an ounce of liquid between 18 and 23 seconds.
+You can get away with a 17-second “sweet” shot, but NEVER exceed 23 seconds.
+The longer, the more bitter; the shorter, the less flavor you taste.
+If your shots pull too quickly, your grind is too coarse.
 If the shot is too slow, then the grind was too fine.

 Tips For Consistency